-S - Seems different to usual
+Seems Different to usual

-- However small the change, if YOU feel the client is different assess using Stop & Watch - Often early signs of a problem show when a client is not 'quite right', or acting Out of Character like a gut feeling. - This may be changes in a clients daily routine, not joining in as much as usual. - Are there any symptoms of Covid19 make sure you know what these are and your information is up to date
+- Often early signs of a problem show when a client is not 'quite right' or acting Out of Character - like a gut feeling. - This may be changes in a client's daily routine, not joining in as much as usual.

+Are there any symptoms of COVID-19...?
+Make Sure you know what these are, and your information is up to date alks or communicates Less